FAQs about Brewster's Reopening

 Will Brewster offer Global Programs in 2020-21?

-At this time, we have canceled our fall trimester experience in Santiago de Compostela, Spain.
-We expect that we will likely cancel the winter trimester in Tenerife in the Canary Islands.
-We will continue to monitor the spread of the virus and guidance from public health officials and will make a decision about the ninth grade immersion experience in Cadiz, Spain and the spring trimester abroad in Santiago de Compostela later this fall.
+At this time, we have canceled our fall trimester experience in Santiago de Compostela, Spain and the winter trimester in Tenerife in the Canary Islands.
+We will continue to monitor the spread of the virus and guidance from public health officials and will make a decision about the ninth grade immersion experience in Cadiz, Spain and the spring trimester abroad in Santiago de Compostela later this winter.

-At this point, until a vaccine becomes available or the state of the virus changes significantly, we are working to minimize the number of times that students depart and arrive on campus.
+Until a vaccine becomes available or the state of the virus changes significantly, we are working to minimize the number of times that students depart and arrive on campus.
 This will minimize the number of times that students are required to be tested and quarantined.
-For that reason, we are currently planning for an extended winter break, and we are eliminating all shorter breaks, including the fall long weekend, the winter long weekend, and the March break.
-In order to help students remain engaged throughout the longer terms, we will plan project-based learning and experiential learning periods into the schedule, including two week-long periods in February and April.
+For that reason, we will have an extended winter break, and we are eliminating all shorter breaks, including the fall long weekend, the winter long weekend, and the March break.
+In order to help students remain engaged throughout the longer terms, we will plan project-based learning and experiential learning periods into the schedule, including two week-long Interim Studies periods in February and April.
 Again, if the state of the pandemic changes significantly, we will re-examine the schedule plan and communicate any changes to students and families with as much advance notice as possible.

 Will a student be allowed to take weekends?